Can live for up to 16 years!

 Irish Setters are energetic dogs.
 This is true as well for their close relative the English Setter.
-They need at least one hour of exercise each day to stay healthy.
+Therefore, they need at least one hour of exercise each day to stay healthy.
 Exercise for an Irish Setter doesn’t mean walking on a leash.
 Ideally, this dog should have plenty of space in a home’s backyard, nearby field, or dog park to run around, jump, and bark.

 So, an Irish Setter is not a good choice for owners who live in an apartment unless they’re dedicated to taking their dog to an open space to run around for at least an hour each day.
 An Irish Setter that doesn’t get enough exercise can develop health issues including excess weight and hypothyroidism.

 Irish Setter puppies are easy to housetrain if you have a consistent routine.
 Take your puppy outside at the same times, to the same area to relieve itself throughout the day.